Sank34/glooby/README.md

 # Glooby - A three.js website
 Hello there!
-This is a project i made to learn more about three.js :) It's not very complex but it taught me a lot about how models are rendered on a website using OpenGL.
+This is a project i made to learn more about three.js :) It's not very complex but it taught me a lot about how models are rendered on a website using WebGL.

 You can see it for yourself at [glooby.greenbit.club](https://glooby.greenbit.club)!